-The WCCNM is structuring a Strategic Planning session for its Board Members to review and update the Vision, Mission Statement, Goals and Objectives in relationship to WCCNM Board initiatives and to promote efforts for economic strength and recovery.
+The WCCNM will continue to structure Strategic Planning sessions for its Board Members to review and update the Vision, Mission Statement, Goals and Objectives in relationship to WCCNM Board initiatives and to promote efforts for economic strength and recovery.
 The intent is to provide guidance and establish procedures regarding the preparation the Central Region's strategic plan and to promote individual county plans to fulfill the requirements of the Workforce Innovation and Opportunity Act (WIOA).
-In addition to WCCNM Workforce
+In addition to WCCNM Workforce Board members, planning sessions will also include input from New Mexico Department of Workforce Solutions, New Mexico Economic Development, Chambers of Commerce, Community Based Organizations, One Stop Workforce Partners and Elected Officials.
+To further this effort, the WCCNM Chair has called for an AD Hoc Strategic Planning/Planning Committee.

-Board members, planning sessions will also include input from New Mexico Department of Workforce Solutions, New Mexico Economic Development, Chambers of Commerce, Community Based Organizations, One Stop Workforce Partners and Elected Officials.
 Furthermore, the results of these efforts will include a framework to guide the workforce system for continued improvements and methods to measure performance.